4 Min Read

-Consider getting some professional support from a marriage counselor.
-Sexual problems in marriage are very common and they can be fixed.
-Having an experienced therapist guide you in how to talk about the hard to talk about topic of sex can make a world of difference.
-You both may also need some guidance in learning how to be parents and parents who are partners.
+If your disinterest continues, you should consider getting some professional support from a marriage counselor.
+Sexual problems in marriage are very common and most can be fixed.
+Having an experienced therapist guide you in how to discuss the hard to talk about topic of sex can make a world of difference.
+You both may also need some guidance in learning how to be parents while also remaining parents who are partners.

 Got a question you'd like to Ask a Marriage Counselor?
 Click here to submit it and I'll answer it in an up coming post.
 Be sure to Sign Up for Our Blog at the bottom of the page so you'll get my answer as soon as it's published.